 |

-founder of the fourth dynasty, is known to have
+the founder of the fourth dynasty, is known to have commissioned three pyramids.

 |